germanocastanho/audio-transcriber/README.md

 # 🎙️ Audio Transcriber

 **Audio Transcriber** is a Python script that transcribes **audio and video files** into text using OpenAI's transcription models.
 Specifically designed for **Brazilian Portuguese** content, it automatically infers speakers from context and formats the transcription appropriately.
-Perfect for any audio/video content that needs accurate transcription! 📄
+Perfect for any audio/video content! 📄

 # 🚀 Main Features